henfredemars/random-forest/README.md

 and CPATH there to match your Lua installation's defaults for CLua).

-The only feature that comes to mind that isn't shown in the above example is the ability to serialize both data and fully-generated trees into text or tables.
+The only feature that comes to mind that isn't shown in the above example is the ability to serialize both data and fully-generated trees into text or tables, and the phrasing size in the Symbolizer is adjustable with a trivial argument.